Memory paging: Page faults

 When all page frames are in use, the operating system must select a page frame to reuse for the page the program now needs.
-If the evicted page frame was dynamically allocated by a program to hold data, or if a program modified it since it was read into RAM (in other words, if it has become "dirty"), it must be written out to disk before being freed.
+If the evicted page frame was dynamically allocated by a program to hold data, or if a program modified it since it was read into RAM (in other words, if it has become "dirty"), it must be written out to secondary storage before being freed.
 If a program later references the evicted page, another page fault occurs and the page must be read back into RAM.

-The method the operating system uses to select the page frame to reuse, which is its page replacement algorithm, is important to efficiency.
+The method the operating system uses to select the page frame to reuse, which is its page replacement algorithm, affects efficiency.

 The operating system predicts the page frame least likely to be needed soon, often through the least recently used (LRU) algorithm or an algorithm based on the program's working set.
-To further increase responsiveness, paging systems may predict which pages will be needed soon, preemptively loading them into RAM before a program references them.
+To further increase responsiveness, paging systems may predict which pages will be needed soon, preemptively loading them into RAM before a program references them, and may steal page frames from pages that have been unreferenced for a long time, making them available.
+Some systems clear new pages to avoid data leaks that compromise security; some set them to installation defined or random values to aid debugging.